SuperMairio/1320071.github.io/_posts/2020-07-14-twitter-bot.md

 Since I have some experience using Twython, from ye olde days of sixth form, I first decided to try and create my bot using the Twitter API.
 I also love python and would rather gnaw off my own leg than use Java.

-The inital functionality I wanted to meet are as follows:
+The initial functionality I wanted to meet are as follows:

 - Send photos at regular intervals
 - Limit number of photos sent in a day